 New workplace pact aims to improve compliance

-The VRQA has signed a two-year Memorandum of Understanding with the Fair Work Ombudsman.
+It has signed a formal Memorandum of Understanding (MoU) with the Fair Work Ombudsman.

-Mr Campbell welcomed the Authority’s commitment to collaboration and exchange of information, saying it is pleasing to see the two parties work together to promote and achieve workplace compliance for vulnerable employees.
+Mr Campbell welcomed the SA Department of State Development’s commitment to collaboration and exchange of information, saying it is pleasing to see the two parties work together to promote and achieve workplace compliance for vulnerable employees.

-“This Memorandum of Understanding highlights the Authority’s commitment to making compliance with workplace laws a high priority across a sector for which we both have regulatory responsibility,” Mr Campbell said.
+“This MoU highlights SA’s commitment to making compliance with workplace laws a high priority across a sector for which we both have regulatory responsibility,” Mr Campbell said.

-The Fair Work Ombudsman’s website – www.fairwork.gov.au – has information to assist employers as well as tools and resources for those who want to broaden their workplace knowledge, update their skills and discover new and more productive ways of working.
+The Fair Work Ombudsman website at www.fairwork.gov.au has information to assist employers and tools and resources for those who want to broaden their workplace knowledge, update their skills and discover new and more productive ways of working.